openebs-archive/openebs-docs/docs/developertasks.md

 4. Where do I specify the size and number of replicas of the OpenEBS volume?
 5. How do I monitor the OpenEBS volumes of my application?

+How do I create volumes even when one of the hosts is powered off in both dedicated and hyperconverged mode? #114 How do I run ELK stack on OpenEBS? #279
+How do I create a benchmark using YSCB tool to test Cassandra DB #565 How do I create a benchmark using YSCB tool to test MongoDB #566 Failover feature between AZs? and does it support coreOS, CentOS? #992 How do I include CoreOS-based test bed (kubernetes cluster) as part of OpenEBS CI #1044 How does OpenEBS support  Docker Swarm as a volume plugin? #1117